-The bottom line is people with T1D need higher priority access to the vaccines as they become available, and JDRF is working hard to make that happen.
+The bottom line is people with T1D need higher priority access to the vaccines as they become available, and JDRF has been working hard to make that happen.
 JDRF also strongly encourages decision makers to recognize the disparate impact COVID-19 has had on people of color in the United States and to prioritize health equity in its vaccine distribution plans.

 Who do I talk to about getting a vaccine?